realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     class Song["Class Song"] {
         override method view() Launch Music Player
     }

     ```
-  - Example (in pseudo-code similar to common COP languages):
+  - Interface Example (in pseudo-code similar to common COP languages):
     ```Text
-    // OOP Pseduo-Code
+    // COP Pseudo-Code

-    interface Document {     // <-- interfaces only define the "signature" of the methods it expects to be in the subclass expects method view()  // this interface expects a method called "view" }
+    interface Document {     // <-- interfaces only define the "signature" of the methods it expects to be in the subclass. expects method view()  // this interface expects a method called "view", there is no implementation here.

-    // PDF is one "concrete implementing" class of the "Document" interface class PDF implements Document { // PDF is a subclass of Document, and must implement the "view" method override method view() { // <-- the implementation of the interface (uses the "override" keyword) print "Launch PDF Viewer"
     }

+    // PDF is one "concrete implementing" class of the "Document" interface. class PDF implements Document { // <-- PDF is a subclass of Document, and must implement the "view" method. override method view() { // <-- the implementation of the interface (uses the "override" keyword) print "Launch PDF Viewer"
         }

-    // Email is one "concrete implementing" class of the "Document" interface class Email implements Document { // Email is a subclass of Document, and must implement the "view" method override method view() { // <-- the implementation of the interface (uses the "override" keyword) print "Launch Email App"
     }

+    // Email is one "concrete implementing" class of the "Document" interface. class Email implements Document { <-- // Email is a subclass of Document, and must implement the "view" method. override method view() { // <-- the implementation of the interface (uses the "override" keyword.) print "Launch Email App"
         }
+    }

-    // Song is one "concrete implementing" class of the "Document" interface class Song implements Document { // <-- the implementation of the interface (uses the "override" keyword) override method view() {
+    // Song is one "concrete implementing" class of the "Document" interface. class Song implements Document { // <-- the implementation of the interface (uses the "override" keyword.) override method view() {
            print "Launch Music Player"
         }